How to list soft skills on a resume?

+But let’s talk about skills.
 I’ve looked over dozens of surveys and studies of the skills employers want most.
-I’ve also talked directly to hundreds of companies about the skills the value.
+I’ve also talked directly to hundreds of companies about the skills they value.

 It always comes out roughly the same as this list I came across today from study in the UK: